1933–34 Panhellenic Championship

 The winners of the 2 groups competed in a two-legged final.
 The national category, in which the clubs that did not qualify, competed in the regional championships, was abolished.
 So the clubs played first in the regional championships and then in the national category.
-Essentially, this arrangement was made to favor Panathinaikos, which had been relegated the previous year, after it had refused to participate in the ranking matches.
+Essentially, this arrangement was made to favor Panathinaikos, which had initially been relegated the previous year, after it had refused to participate in the ranking matches.
 The decision for the abolition of the National category was taken by the General Assembly of the HFF, which was held on September 23-24, 1933.
 Thus, PAOK returned to the first division, after a year of absence from the top division and staying in the Macedonian championship, due to demotion.
 The point system was: Win: 2 points - Draw: 1 point - Loss: 0 points.